luciaquirke/interpretability/src/notes/in-context-learning-and-induction-heads.md

 scale, meaning dangerous NN behaviour can emergy abruptly too, e.g. violent reward hacking.
 If we could predict these phase changes or immediately shut down models when they happen we could improve safety.

-> the phase change we observe forms an interesting potential bridge between the microscopic domain of interpretability and the macroscopic domain of scaling laws and learning dynamics.
+> the phase change we observe forms an interesting potential bridge between the microscopic domain of interpretability
+> and the macroscopic domain of scaling laws and learning dynamics.

+LQ: makes me wonder why all the induction heads are learned in the same few training steps. is there a mechanism for propagating useful adaptations across the model, or are they forming independently?

 ### Glossary